H-7350

 Rhode Island H 7350 — An Act Relating to Commercial Law — General Regulatory Provisions — Artificial Intelligence Companion Models

 Imposes safety and disclosure obligations on operators of AI companion systems in Rhode Island.
-Operators may not operate or provide an AI companion unless it contains protocols for addressing user expressions of suicidal ideation, self-harm, physical harm to others, and financial harm to others, including crisis service referrals.
-Operators must provide a mandatory notification at the start of every interaction and at least every three hours thereafter stating that the AI companion is a computer program unable to feel human emotion, in prescribed formatting.
-Enforcement is through both an Attorney General enforcement power (including injunctions and deceptive trade practices authority) and a private right of action for persons physically injured through self-harm or physically or financially harmed by another due to a violation.
-The bill excludes customer-service-only chatbots from the definition of AI companion.
+Requires operators to maintain protocols addressing user expressions of suicidal ideation, self-harm, potential physical harm to others, and potential financial harm to others, including referral to crisis service providers.
+Mandates that operators provide a notification at the beginning of every interaction and every three hours thereafter stating that the AI companion is a computer program, not a human, and is unable to feel human emotion.
+Enforcement is available through both AG investigation and injunctions and a private right of action for persons physically injured through self-harm or physically or financially harmed by another due to a violation.

 Summary

 Imposes safety and disclosure obligations on operators of AI companion systems in Rhode Island.
-Operators may not operate or provide an AI companion unless it contains protocols for addressing user expressions of suicidal ideation, self-harm, physical harm to others, and financial harm to others, including crisis service referrals.
-Operators must provide a mandatory notification at the start of every interaction and at least every three hours thereafter stating that the AI companion is a computer program unable to feel human emotion, in prescribed formatting.
-Enforcement is through both an Attorney General enforcement power (including injunctions and deceptive trade practices authority) and a private right of action for persons physically injured through self-harm or physically or financially harmed by another due to a violation.
-The bill excludes customer-service-only chatbots from the definition of AI companion.
+Requires operators to maintain protocols addressing user expressions of suicidal ideation, self-harm, potential physical harm to others, and potential financial harm to others, including referral to crisis service providers.
+Mandates that operators provide a notification at the beginning of every interaction and every three hours thereafter stating that the AI companion is a computer program, not a human, and is unable to feel human emotion.
+Enforcement is available through both AG investigation and injunctions and a private right of action for persons physically injured through self-harm or physically or financially harmed by another due to a violation.

 Enforcement & Penalties